 While used coffee grounds have lost most of their acidity, and they are really no use for a second brew, they still hold on to a lot of coffee flavor and aroma.
 Well, would you know it, used grounds still pack a punch and can make for a lovely flavor addition to your cooking.

-From meaty umami flavors to sweet cakes; there is not much which coffee grounds don’t compliment.
+From meaty umami flavors to sweet cakes; there is not much that coffee grounds don’t compliment.

 For a delicious coffee ground meat rub check this out from heygrillhey.com